Provision for the Management of COVID 19

 Lateral Flow Testing

-In line with Government guidance we are presently offering asymptomatic lateral flow testing of all staff and students.
+In line with government guidance, all our staff and students are self-testing twice weekly using Lateral flow testing kits.
 This is a voluntary process and is undertaken with consent.

 Where a day pupil display’s recognisable symptoms of the COVID-19 Virus (temperature above 37.8, new and persistent cough, and/or change in sense of taste and smell), parents are asked to keep them at home and obtain a test at a NHS testing site, as soon as possible.
 Close contacts within school will be identified and informed to self-isolate.
 Parents should immediately inform the School if the test is positive, if a child should fall ill whilst at School, they will be isolated and parents will be asked to collect them as soon as possible.